jjgecon/jjgecon.github.io/about.md

 Economics M.A.
 Student.

-Currently researching the macroeconomic impact of entrepreneurial gender gaps.
+Current researching the macroeconomic impact of entrepreneurial gender gaps as a master thesis.